Yahia995/llm-api/README.md

-# LLM API with FastAPI (Async Version)
+# LLM API with FastAPI (Async & Configurable Version)

-This project demonstrates a minimal Large Language Model (LLM) API built using *FastAPI* and connected to a locally running LLM served by *Ollama*.
+This project demonstrates a minimal Large Language Model (LLM) API built using **FastAPI** and connected to a locally running LLM served by **Ollama**.

-The current version focuses on establishing a *working, clean, and extensible async API foundation*.
+The current version focuses on establishing a **working, clean, extensible async API foundation** with centralized environment-based configuration.
 Future versions will progressively add background task processing, model tracking, and containerized deployment.

 ---